henrywangg/todoapp-microservice/README.md

 Each service can be developed, deployed, and managed independently, creating a distributed system with scalability and flexibility.

-## Contribution

-If you would like to contribute to the TodoApp Microservice project, you can open new issues or submit pull requests on GitHub.

 ## Author

 TodoApp Microservice is developed by [Henry Wang](https://github.com/henrywangg).

-## License

-The project is distributed under the [MIT License](https://opensource.org/licenses/MIT).